jokermonn/permissions4m/README_EN.md

 <h3 id="sync_request">tips for sync multi permission requests</h3>

-When you are requesting multi sync custom permissions ,please use this form of callback function [multi permission requests](#multiple_single), which requires that we should put the result into the same function, show by `code` :
+When you are requesting multi sync custom permissions, please use this form of callback function [multi permission requests](#multiple_single), which requires that we should put the result into the same function, show by `code` :

 	// successful permission request callback
 	@PermissionsGranted({SMS_CODE, AUDIO_CODE})